Vmlweb/The-Vladiator/README.md

 //Skips remaining checks if value is undefined .isOptional()

-//Ensures that value is defined and not null .valueRequired()
+//Ensures that value is defined, not null and not NaN .valueRequired()

-//Skips remaining checks if value is undefined or null .valueOptional()
+//Skips remaining checks if value is undefined, null or NaN .valueOptional()
 ```